3b3al-MV/SPI-Slave-Interface-with-Single-Port-RAM/README.md

 # SPI Slave Interface with Single Port RAM

 This Verilog project implements a Serial Peripheral Interface (SPI) slave interface with a single-port RAM.
-It also includes a testbench for simulation and verification purposes.
+It also includes a test bench for simulation and verification purposes.

 ## Overview